UNCG-CSC-410/covid-19-data-analysis/README.md

 ## Introduction

-This Project is part of a Computer Science course *(CSC 410, Big Data and Machine Learning)* at University of North Carolina at Greensboro.
+This project is part of a Computer Science course *(CSC 410, Big Data and Machine Learning)* at University of North Carolina at Greensboro.

 ## Technologies